Dalpek/MKS-TFT3.2-Tilex-Theme/README.md

-# MKS-TFT3.2-UI-Theme-Mod
+# MKS-TFT3.2-Tilex-Theme
-TILEX - GUI theme for Makerbase MKS-TFT3.2 display
+TILEX - GUI theme for Makerbase MKS-TFT3.2 and MKS-TFT2.4 display

 Based on the original Win8 theme.
 Has a more legible font, better translation, new icons and colors.